 For the cable car, there are typically two types of tickets available – a one-way ticket and a round-trip ticket.
 The one-way ticket will take you from the port to the town of Fira (or from Fira to the port), while the round-trip ticket will take you from the port to Fira and back again.

 The cost of the cable car tickets can vary depending on the season but typically range from €6-€8 per person for a one-way ticket and €12-€16 per person for a round-trip ticket.

-Tickets for a boat ride from the Old Port to Ammoudi Bay, Oia and bus to Oia village
+Tickets for a boat ride from the Old Port to Ammoudi Bay, Oia, and a bus to Oia village

-For the 30 minute boat ride to Oia, there are a few options available.
-A boat ride together with a bus ride from Ammoudi Bay, where you boat drops you, to Oia village costs from €20 to €40 per person depending on the season you visit.
+There are a few options for the 30-minute boat ride to Oia.
+A boat ride and a bus ride from Ammoudi Bay, where your boat drops you, to Oia village costs from €20 to €40 per person, depending on the season you visit.